With over 20 years in the breed, and after caring for a lot of Weimaraners, my home remedy arsenal has become pretty extensive!

 Rice – Chicken broth and rice is great for short term gastric upset.
 Keep it low sodium, low fat!

 All Natural Cotton Balls – You can use cotton balls instead of Metamucil.
 Soak cotton balls in chicken broth.
 You need to use the cotton kind, not synthetic.
 The fibers will wrap around the sharp edges.
-Don’t give your dog too many as it could potentially cause a blockage instead.
+Again don’t give your dog too many as it could potentially cause a blockage instead.

 The requisite warnings on this topic!: Some things that are accidentally ingested within the past 2 hours such as antifreeze, human medications, toxic human foods, etc., will require that you induce vomiting!
 Please call Animal Poison Control (888) 426-4435; 24/7) or your emergency veterinarian for instructions if you are not sure what to do!

+This is one of the best home remedies to keep on hand for your Weimaraner.
 You already have this in your pantry for any middle of the night skunking incident!
 It has another great purpose.
 It’s also good for inducing vomiting.
 Let’s put it simply.
 Weims get into stuff.
 If you know what your Weim ingested and it is safe to induce vomiting, then hydrogen peroxide will do the trick.